stevearc/overseer.nvim/README.md

 - [ ] Documentation for parser on result_exit_code
 - [ ] Remaining README todos
 - [ ] Document different ways to do task dependencies
+- [ ] Vimdoc generation should check for missing tags

 ---